httpwg/wg-materials/ietf101/minutes.md

 ## Proposed Work

-### HTTPtre: Julian Reschke
+### HTTPtre: Julian Reschke and Roy Fielding

-Notion: review HTTP/1.1 ONE MORE TIME
+Notion: revise HTTP/1.1 ONE MORE TIME

+We have been working in a temporary repo on Github, resurrected the old RFCs, and published six drafts with minimal editorial updates to reflect status:

+- draft-fielding-httpbis-http-messaging-00
+- draft-fielding-httpbis-http-semantics-00
+- draft-fielding-httpbis-http-conditional-00
+- draft-fielding-httpbis-http-range-00
+- draft-fielding-httpbis-http-cache-00
+- draft-fielding-httpbis-http-auth-00

+The question is if the WG wants to adopt these documents with intent to revise, possibly consolidate, and publish toward full standard status.

 - Martin Thompson
   - it's our responsibility to maintain documents, not necessarily strive for perfection!
   - might not need to go to full standard

-Patrick - Chair comment: would like to see this work
+- Patrick - Chair comment: would like to see this work

 - Mike Bishop
   - as author or semantic layer draft, would love to see it in the spec